Pilgui/PYProject/README.md

+Instruction how to start a project

+Requirements:
+Python version 3.12 or higher must be installed on your system.

+In terminal:
 pip install poetry
 poetry install
-poetry run python GUI/main.py or poetry run python -m src.GUI.main
+poetry run python -m src.GUI.main